Microsoft to 'transform analytics' with new platform

 Coaches are able to “create an aggregate view of insights on an athlete’s performance, recovery and readiness, enabling them to run predictive modelling for injury prevention, make clutch-time decisions on a player’s game-day availability and design practice regimens that keep each athlete playing at the optimum level.”

 Microsoft partners Akvelon, Fair Play and POP are helping teams to “deploy and customise” the platform and the likes of Benfica have been digitising their historical data and improving the way they manage it in recent years.

 There are four main steps involved in using the platform:

-- Gathering: Laura Harvey, head coach for the Seattle Reign FC, and Nick Leman, director of high performance, use GPS data from Catapult and the Fit For 90 monitoring platform to track data about factors such as a player’s heart rate, speed, acceleration and deceleration.
+- Gathering: Laura Harvey, head coach for the Seattle Reign FC, and Nick Leman, director of high performance, use GPS data and the Fit For 90 monitoring platform to track data about factors such as a player’s heart rate, speed, acceleration and deceleration.

 - Aggregation: The Platform aggregates data from these sources into one centralised view.

 - Display: Power BI is used to provide live dashboards that offer a view into player readiness, training and soreness, among other factors.
 This dashboard shows each player’s speed and distance on a given day.
 This data is then used by coaches to plan an individual’s training and recovery programme.

 - Decisions: The data should help the coach make informed decisions: on how many days of recovery to give each player, on how hard to train them, and so on.
 Performance can be tracked over a season, or multiple seasons.